vchan2/vchan2.github.io/2021APCalculusAB.md

   * (AP) Use Squeeze Theorem
   * (AP) Use Intermediate Value Theorem
-  * (AP) Handle more challenging expressions involving trigonometric functions, exponentials, and logarithms There will also be several bonus questions which test your understanding at a deeper level.
+  * (AP) Handle more challenging expressions involving trigonometric functions, exponentials, and logarithms

 <!--
 Testing centre hours are: